cn0047/stash/ed/go/bestPractices.md

 * `camelCase` for constants.

+* `snake_case` for filenames.

 * Don't pass pointers as function arguments (just to save a few bytes).
   This advice does not apply to large structs.

 * Variable names in Go should be short rather than long.

 * When defining methods: use a pointer to a type (struct) as a receiver.

+* Function must return error as last value.